Reviews

 While the base Orion SkyQuest XT8 is somewhat accessory-poor, it surrenders nothing to more expensive 8” telescopes.

-The Meade ETX-90 is a nice telescope, but it lacks the performance or features to justify its price tag, nearly double that of its competitors.
+The Meade ETX-90 is a nice telescope.
+But when I look closely at it, it lacks the performance or features to justify its price tag, nearly double that of its competitors.

 Celestron NexStar 130SLT Review: Partially Recommended